How to Prepare for Winter Hiking: Clothing, Footwear, and Gear for a Safe Full-Day Trip

 • fully windproof and waterproof

-• protects against wet snow and continuous precipitation
+• provides reliable protection against wet snow and sustained precipitation

-• better for exposed ridges and unstable weather
+• better suited for exposed ridgelines and unstable weather conditions

-• also recommended as a “safety” shell in your pack for any full-day trip
+• also recommended as a “backup” or safety shell carried in your pack on any full-day winter trip

 Recommended products